Galser/tfe-policy-set-via-tfe-provider/README.md

 # Instructions (for Terraform CLI 0.12 ) :

-- Create auth token in teh VCS of your choice, I am using GitHub : https://github.com/settings/tokens
+- Create auth token in the VCS of your choice, I am using GitHub : https://github.com/settings/tokens
 - Export it as environment variable :
   ```export TF_VAR_github_oauth_token=YOUR_TOKEN```
 - Create [variables.tf](variables.tf) with the content :